mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 ##### 3.2.1.37 TransactionType
 The TransactionType type used in these definitions is as defined in [Section 7.4.18](https://github.com/mojaloop/mojaloop-specification/blob/master/fspiop-api/documents/v1.1-document-set/API%20Definition%20v1.1.md#7418-transactiontype) of Ref.
 1 above.
-##### 3.2.1.38 TransferState
+##### 3.2.1.38 TransactionState
-The TransferState type used in these definitions is as defined in [Section 7.3.35](https://github.com/mojaloop/mojaloop-specification/blob/master/fspiop-api/documents/v1.1-document-set/API%20Definition%20v1.1.md#7335-transferstate) of Ref.
+The TransactionState type used in these definitions is as defined in [Section 7.3.33](https://github.com/mojaloop/mojaloop-specification/blob/master/fspiop-api/documents/v1.1-document-set/API%20Definition%20v1.1.md#7333-transactionstate) of Ref.
 1 above.
 ##### 3.2.1.39 Uri
 The API data type Uri is a JSON string in a canonical format that is restricted by a regular expression for interoperability reasons.
 The regular expression for restricting the Uri type is as follows:
 `^(([^:/?#]+):)?(//([^/?#]*))?([^?#]*)(\?([^#]*))?(#(.*))? `